Graphs of Systoles on hyperbolic surfaces: Capping

 \section{Capping}

 In this section, we cap the hyperbolic surface $\Sigma_1(G)$ to obtain a closed hyperbolic surface which satisfies our desired conditions.
+The idea is the following.
 Suppose $\Sigma$ is a hyperbolic surface with boundary.
 We embed the surface $\Sigma$ isometrically into a closed hyperbolic surface $S$ such that they have the same systole and all geodesics realizing the systole are contained in $\Sigma$.
 Thus, the systolic graphs of the closed hyperbolic surface $S$ and $\Sigma$ are isomorphic.

 \begin{theorem} Let $\Sigma$ be a hyperbolic surface with totally geodesic boundary whose systoles are contained in the interior of $\Sigma$.
-There exists a closed hyperbolic surface $S$ and an isometric embedding $i : \Sigma \to S$ such that the following hold: \begin{enumerate} \item $sys(S)=sys(\Sigma)$. \item The systolic graph of $S$ is isomorphic to the systolic graph of $\Sigma$. \end{enumerate} \end{theorem}
+There exists a closed hyperbolic surface $S$ and an isometric embedding $i : \Sigma \to S$ such that the following hold: \begin{enumerate} \item $Sys(S)=Sys(\Sigma)$.